About

 At Mt.
 Everest Base Camp on the Tibet side

-Losang has done research on Tibet for several guidebook companies including Lonely Planet, Frommer’s, DK Eyewitness Travel and Fodor’s.
+Lobsang has done research on Tibet for several guidebook companies including Lonely Planet, Frommer’s, DK Eyewitness Travel and Fodor’s.
 His expert knowledge on Tibetan culture, history and religion has been used for research by The Discovery Channel, BBC, Animal Planet and numerous NGO’s.
-He has traveled extensively across all regions of Tibet, totaling over 350,000 kilometers overland.
+He has traveled extensively across all regions of Tibet, totaling nearly 400,000 kilometers overland.
+He has also traveled al across Ladakh (India), Nepal and Bhutan.

-For travel information on Tibet or for advice on which travel agencies to use for your upcoming trip to Tibet, send Losang an email to thelandofsnows@gmail.com.
+For travel information on Tibet, send Lobsang an email to thelandofsnows@gmail.com.

 Its like you learn my mind!
 You appear to know a lot about this, like you wrote the e-book in it or something.
 I feel that you can do with a few percent to force the message home a bit, but other than that, this is fantastic blog.
 A fantastic read.
 I’ll definitely be back.